Squash Cornbread Casserole

 BeeBop, on the other hand, is not a fan.
 I’ve never understood that since he does like zucchini.
 But not so much the yellow version.
 The only exception – this Squash and Cornbread Casserole.

-This is an old recipe that has been in my files for years and years.
-It’s sort of a cross between a casserole and cornbread, more like an old fashioned southern spoonbread or savory pudding, and makes a great side dish with a ham steak, pork chops, or fried chicken and some field peas, broccoli casserole, or okra.
+This old squash casserole recipe has been in my files for years and years.
+It’s actually more of a cross between a casserole and cornbread, something like an old fashioned southern spoonbread or savory pudding, and makes a great side dish with a ham steak, pork chops, or fried chicken and some field peas, broccoli casserole, or okra.

 • Uses a cornbread mix for a shortcut!